Event type

 This event is fully accessible.

-Relaxed opening tours allow people with autism and other neurodiversities to enjoy the Zoo in a calm and safe environment.
+Relaxed opening tours allow neurodivergent people and other people who would benefit in a calm and safe environment to enjoy the Zoo.

 Relaxed opening tours take place before the Zoo opens to the public or after the Zoo has closed, depending on the time of year.